 Perhaps 2018 should be described as a season of frustration that resulted in an entirely new foundation for my blog!

 2019 has been a year of consolidation.
-It’s now time to step back and Collect My Thoughts – see here.
+It’s now time to step back and simply share some of my heretical thoughts.